ErnestoTz-WR/Udemy-VueJS-Maximilian/02-Basics&CoreConcepts/README.md

 // This will bind the <p> element to the courseGoal variable.
 ```

-> The `{{}}` syntax is only available inside HTML elements, if we want to use it to declare a class or href this syntax won't work.
+> The `{{}}` syntax is only available inside HTML elements, if we want to use it to declare a class or an HTML attribute this syntax won't work.

 With Interpolation we can also execute JavaScript logic or call methods.
 However we can't write complex code inside.